Cold-Weather Workwear You’ll Appreciate This Winter

 Arctic Toe Work Boot

 These 9-inch boots from Georgia Boot have 1,000 grams of Thinsulate insulation in every boot, including a pile of non-compressed insulation at the toe area.
 They are “Goodyear Welt constructed,” which means an extra piece of leather is stitched around the base of the shoe and is cemented to the insole.
-Long story short: these boots are warm and very hard to destroy.
-Learn how to protect yourself and work safely in the cold.
+Long story short: these boots stay warm and very hard to destroy.

 Hranner Base Layer